-The plaintiffs in the Banking Class Action are asking the Court to make orders requiring ANZ and ASB to fully refund or credit to affected customers the costs of borrowing the Banks received during the periods they have been in breach of their disclosure obligations under section 22 of the CCCFA.
+The plaintiffs in the Banking Class Action are asking the Court to make orders requiring ANZ and ASB to refund or credit to affected customers the costs of borrowing the Banks received during the periods they were (or still are) in breach of their disclosure obligations under section 22 of the CCCFA.

 Will I have to pay anything if the Banking Class Action is not successful?